wknapik/openvpn-unroot/test/README.md

 This mechanism is limited to executables in $PATH on the target system, due to the special meaning of "/" in make.
+A single argument to the executable can be passed via EXE_ARG and multiple via EXE_ARGS (each will be quoted individually).

 ## Passable make variables

 VERBOSE=1 (print more output)
+EXE_ARG and EXE_ARGS (see above)

 ## Notes